Emma Uprichard (Reader)

 Public Engagement and Impact

 2014.
 Invited Panel Member.
-Big Data and Governance: balancing risks and rewards.
+Big Data and Governance: balancing risks and rewardsLink opens in a new window.
 Parliamentary Office of Science & Technology, 6 Nov.

 2013.
 Big Data gets big numbers at Warwick.
 Insite.
 University of Warwick Press Release.